AdguardTeam/tsurlfilter/packages/adguard-api/README.md

 - `filtersMetadataUrl` (mandatory) - An absolute path to a file, containing filters metadata.
 Once started, AdGuard will periodically check filters updates by downloading this file.
 Example: `https://filters.adtidy.org/extension/chromium/filters.json`.

 - `filterRulesUrl` (mandatory) - URL mask used for fetching filters rules. `{filter_id}` parameter will be replaced with an actual filter identifier.
 Example: `https://filters.adtidy.org/extension/chromium/filters/{filter_id}.txt` (English filter (filter id = 2) will be loaded from: `https://filters.adtidy.org/extension/chromium/2.txt`)

+- `documentBlockingPageUrl` (optional) - Path to the document blocking page.
+If not specified, the default browser page will be shown.

 **Example:**
 ```typescript